get-convex/convex-helpers/packages/convex-helpers/README.md

 work, or throw errors if the write is unauthorized.

-Triggers pair with [custom functions](#custom-functions) to hook into each Convex mutation define.
-For example, here's how you can keep a basic denormalized count of users:
+Triggers pair with [custom functions](#custom-functions) to hook into each Convex mutation defined.
+Here's an example of using triggers to do four things:

+- Attach a computed `fullName` field to every user.
+- Keep a denormalized count of all users.
+- After the mutation, send the new user info to Clerk.
+- When a user is deleted, delete their messages (cascading deletes).

 ```ts
 import { mutation as rawMutation } from "./_generated/server";